d2l-ai/d2l-en/chapter_appendix_math/math.md

 ## Exercises

-1. When traveling between two points in Manhattan, what is the distance that you need to cover in terms of the coordinates, i.e. in terms of avenues and streets?
-Can you travel diagonally?
-1. A square matrix is called antisymmetric if $\mathbf{A} = -\mathbf{A}^\top$.
-Show that you can decompose any square matrix into a symmetric and an antisymmetric matrix.
 1. Write out a permutation in matrix form.
 1. Find the gradient of the function $f(\mathbf{x}) = 3x_1^2 + 5e^{x_2}$.
 1. What is the gradient of the function $f(\mathbf{x}) = \|\mathbf{x}\|_2$?